gitaarik/monkful/README.md

         app.run(debug=True)
     ```

+5. Run the server:

+    ```bash
+    python server.py
+    ```

-5. Post something to your resource.
+6. Post something to your resource.
 Type this in your python shell when your
    env is activated:

     ```python